Mexican meals are one of my favorite things to make.

 - Bake at 375 for 20-25 minutes, or until the top starts to crisp (I like to broil mine for a few minutes at the end to get a little extra crisp)

-- Serve with fresh lime juice and sliced avocado
+- Serve with fresh lime juice squeezed on top and sliced avocado

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.